 All applications must be completed by September 1st in order to be considered for admission to the program for the upcoming spring term.
 Applications will be reviewed on a rolling basis.
 Students graduating in May 2019 who apply by April 1st will have an interview decision no later than April 15th, 2019.
 All other applicants can expect a response (interview, waitlist, or non admit) within three weeks of a COMPLETE (all materials uploaded and recommendations received) application.
 Students who are interviewed can expect a response within two weeks of their interview date.

-- Once an application is complete, candidates will be invited for a interview.
-After this, the admissions committee will meet once a month to review all completed applications for a decision.
-Notifications are typically sent within 30 days.
-No notification means we are holding on a decision.
+- Once an application is complete, qualified candidates will be invited for a interview.
 Applicants should consider applying as early as possible for best advantage.

 - Our program begins in spring (January) and lasts through December (graduation).
 We do not admit for fall or summer semesters